Back to Blog

 Mistake 5: Not Practicing the Conversation

 Negotiation is a skill, and skills require practice.
 Most candidates spend hours preparing for interviews but zero time rehearsing the negotiation conversation.
-Then the moment arrives, anxiety takes over, and they either cave immediately or deliver their ask awkwardly.
+Then the moment arrives, nerves take over, and they either cave immediately or deliver their ask awkwardly.

 The fix: Practice out loud before the real conversation.